stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 **DOIP Endorsement Request** <span class="citation" data-cites="fdo-DOIPEndorsement">(Ulrich Schwardmann et al. [2022](#ref-fdo-DOIPEndorsement))</span> is an endorsement of the DOIP v2.0 <span class="citation" data-cites="foundationDigitalObjectInterface">(“Digital Object Interface Protocol Specification, Version 2.0” [2018](#ref-foundationDigitalObjectInterface))</span> specification as a potential FDO implementation, as it has been applied by several institutions <span class="citation" data-cites="wittenburgFAIRDigitalObject2022b">(Wittenburg et al. [2022](#ref-wittenburgFAIRDigitalObject2022b))</span>.
 The document proposes that DOIP shall be assessed for completeness against FDO – in this initial draft this is justified as *“we can state that DOIP is compliant with the FDO specification documents in process”* (the documents listed above).

 **Upload of FDO** <span class="citation" data-cites="fdo-FDO-Upload">(Blanchi et al. [2022](#ref-fdo-FDO-Upload))</span> illustrates the operations for uploading an FDO to a repository, what checks it should do (for instance conformance with the PID Profile, if PIDs resolve).
-ResourceSync <span class="citation" data-cites="ResourceSyncFrameworkSpecification">(*ANSI/NISO Z39.99-2017, ResourceSync Framework Specification* [2017](#ref-ResourceSyncFrameworkSpecification))</span> is suggested as one type of service to list FDOs.
+ResourceSync [[NISO 2017]] is suggested as one type of service to list FDOs.
 This document highlights potential practices by repositories and their clients, without adding any particular requirements.

 **Typing FAIR Digital Objects** <span class="citation" data-cites="fdo-TypingFDOs">(Lannom, Schwardmann, Blanchi, et al. [2022](#ref-fdo-TypingFDOs)[b](#ref-fdo-TypingFDOs))</span> defines what *type* means for FDOs, primarily to enable machine actionability and to define an FDO’s purpose.
 This document lays out requirements for how *FDO Types* should themselves be specified as FDOs, and how an *FDO Type Framework* allows organising and locating types.
 Operations applicable to an FDO is not predefined for a type, however operations naturally will require certain FDO types to work.
 How to define such FDO operations is not specified.